quantumbit1/Animated-Finger-Spelling-System/README.md

 person and places, using a character by character technique.
 For this we have used Indic Natural Sign Language Processing Library which in total 10 indic language.

-This project aims to deal with creating an animated nger spelling system for Indic Sign Language which will ultimately reduce the cost of interpretation and make the sign language easy and interactive.It also aims to include many major non indic language into phonetic En-
+This project aims to deal with creating an animated finger spelling system for Indic Sign Language which will ultimately reduce the cost of interpretation and make the sign language easy and interactive.It also aims to include many major non indic language into phonetic En-